LeadDyno/leaddyno-docs-site/slack-integration-guide.md

 ![Slack Setup](/img/connect_to_slack.png)

-Or click [Here](https://app.leaddyno.com/integrations/tools) if you already have a LeadDyno account.
+If you have a LeadDyno account, click [here](https://app.leaddyno.com/integrations/tools).
+If you are new to LeadDyno, you can signup [here](https://app.leaddyno.com/signup).

 then click **Connect**: